peteanyaduba/certified-blockchain-developer-hyperledger-fabric/5-hyperledger-fabric-membership-service-provider.md

                 -   The peers are tagged as P connected to the channel
                 -   Certificates are stored as files on the file system which are being stored with the peers themselves
             -   The diagram above explains in a simple way, how the MSPs provide certificates for the hyperledger system

+## How to use MSP?

+1. The MSP must be installed on each channel peer to ensure that transaction requests that are issued to the peer originate from an authenticated and authorized user identity
+    -   A local MSP must be present on each peer which then connects to the global MSP for the organization.
+This peer holds the organizational file system or each of them knows that these are the recognized certificates by the global MSP.
+Suppose we have a global MSP which generates 50 certificates for 50 different peers.
+Then every peer will have a local MSP